-No change of control restrictions are expressly provided by mining law.
+No change of control restrictions are expressly provided for in mining law.
 However, there are rules on the assignment of contractual positions in prior evaluation, prospecting and research, experimental exploitation and exploitation agreements (please refer to question 5.1 below).